guimauveb/cmake-find-curlpp/README.md

 # CMake cURLpp find_package script

+**A CMake script using LibFindMacros.cmake to look for the cURLpp library on an environment**

 ### Usage

 1. In your project folder add the **cmake** directory cloned from this repo